anseki/readline-sync/README.md

 Ok, Elephant goes to your room.
 ```

-* A UI like the Range Slider:
+* An UI like the Range Slider:
 (Press `Z` or `X` key to change a value, and Space Bar to exit)

 ```js